25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - If any part is declared `abstract`, then the whole type is considered `abstract`
 - If any part is declared `sealed`, then the whole type is considered `sealed`
-- If any part declares a base type, then the whole type inherits that class.
+- If any part declares a base type, then the whole type inherits that class

 - All partial-type definitions meant to be parts of the same type must be defined in the same assembly and the same module (`.exe` or `.dll` file)

 ## Structure

-A structure type (or `struct` type) is a value type that can encapsulate data and related functionality.
+A structure type (or `struct` type) is a value type that can encapsulate data and related functionality

 Structure is a way to write custom value-type using the keyword `struct`

 A `struct` type is similar to a `class` type in that it represents a structure with data members and function members.
-However, unlike classes, structs are value types and don't typically require heap allocation.
+However, unlike classes, structs are value types and don't typically require heap allocation

-Struct types don't support user-specified inheritance, and all struct types implicitly inherit from type object.
+Struct types don't support user-specified inheritance, and all struct types implicitly inherit from type object

 - A struct can have most of the same features as a class; it can contain methods, fields, properties, constructors, and any of the other member types supported by classes, and we can use the same accessibility keywords, such as `public` and `internal`.